Launch of the new 2025/2026 membership campaign

 Support a good, clean and just diet in the Basque Country!
 Joining Slow Food Bizi Ona is celebrating the authentic taste of our terroir and meeting those who make it live.

-Imagine ...
-The intense taste of a firm cheese refined with passion, the crunch of a sourdough bread shaped with love, the freshness of a wild fish caught off our ribs, the bewitching scent of a pepper of dried aoplia in the sun, the softness of black bee honey Erle Beltza, fruit of the meticulous work of local beekeepers.
+Imagine… the intense taste of a farm cheese matured with passion, the crunch of a sourdough bread shaped with love, the freshness of a wild fish caught off our coasts, the captivating aroma of a Espelette pepper PDO black bee honey Erle beltza the fruit of the meticulous work of local beekeepers.

 Unique meetings with producers participate in visits to farms, tastings with our craftsmen, culinary workshops and gourmet events, as close as possible to those who cultivate and produce with passion.